 A. No. Each tax form has specific requirements for the information it reports.
 The IRS does not require that the University provide any tax documents for scholarship/fellowship income to U.S. Citizens, Permanent Residents and Residents for Tax Purposes.

-Q. I do not know how much scholarship/fellowship I received in calendar year 2018.
+Q. I do not know how much scholarship/fellowship I received in the previous calendar year.
 How do I find out?